pigtamer/SegCaps/README.md

 ## Getting Started Guide

 ### Install Required Packages
-This repo of code is written for Keras using the TensorFlow backend.
+This repo of code is written for tensorflow.keras using the TensorFlow backend.
 Please install all required packages before using this code.
 ```bash
 pip install -r requirements.txt
 ```